parikrut/rebel/README.md

 - Adding a field to toggle (and persist) whether the artist payout is complete (eg: checkbox)
 - Display is sorted in descending order by payout amount

+Bonus
+- The artists are always asking about expected monthly payout.
+Add a column showing average payout per month.
+Assumptions: rate of streams per month is constant, for artists that predate streaming, assume streaming started with Spotify launch in April 2006.

 ---

 ## Technical Specs